moleculerjs/database/docs/README.md

 ## `removeMany`
 `removeMany(query: object)`

 Remove multiple entities by `query`.
-It returns the number of removed entities.
+It returns the number of entities removed.

 ## `clear`
 `clear()`

-Clear (truncate) the whole table/collection.
-It returns the number of removed entities.
+Clear (truncate) the entire table/collection.
+It returns the number of entities removed.

 ## `entityToJSON`
 `entityToJSON(entity: object)`

-Convert data from the database client to [POJO](https://masteringjs.io/tutorials/fundamentals/pojo).
+Convert data from database client to [POJO](https://masteringjs.io/tutorials/fundamentals/pojo).

 ## `createIndex`
 `createIndex(def: any)`